Apptainer (formerly Singularity)

 3. Submit the Job

-srun --pty -p int apptainer shell sjupyter.sif
+srun --pty -p int apptainer shell jupyter.sif

 GPU Access Within the Container